One woman’s battle against illegal animal performances in China

 It takes a high level of organization to clear administrative hurdles across multiple departments.
-But the circuses wouldn’t want spend time waiting these permits when they could be traveling to their next show and making profits, so they end up illegally sharing or falsifying permits.
+But the circuses wouldn’t want to spend time waiting for these permits when they could be traveling to their next show and making profits, so they end up illegally sharing or falsifying permits.

 When we look at the circuses that show up in the news, the overwhelming majority are operating outside the law.
 So while Chunmei is motivated by her love of animals and concern for their welfare, she also wants to regulate the market for animal performances and find a new way for humans to enjoy their presence.

 Before social media took off, Chunmei made about one trip per month.
 Each time, she would visit several zoos, property developments, and malls undercover.

 But ever since she took charge of the Save the Performing Animals organization, she has been able to use social media to determine the precise locations and details of animal shows and contact the relevant authorities in advance.